 If the costs to cover your drugs are too high for your budget, contact your local State Health Insurance Assistance Program (SHIP) office about programs available in your state that help with costs.
 These services are provided at no extra charge to you.
 (You can also check with your state's SHIP representatives to see when you are allowed to change Part D plans.)

 Choosing Medicare prescription drug coverage is a decision you'll have to make throughout your retirement.
-It's important to map Medicare and prescription drug costs into your overall retirement plan, either on your own or with the help of your financial advisor.
+It's important to map Medicare and prescription drug costs into your overall retirement plan, either on your own or with the help of your financial professional.